ubccr/hpc-toolset-tutorial/coldfront/README.md

 [![asciicast](https://asciinema.org/a/347965.svg)](https://asciinema.org/a/347965)

-NOTE: you can also install ColdFront using pip.
-See the github repo https://github.com/ubccr/coldfront for more details
+NOTE: you can also install ColdFront using pip: https://pypi.org/project/coldfront/

 ## Login to ColdFront website
 - URL https://localhost:2443/
 - You'll need to login as some of the users for this tutorial to get things started:
-- Login using the OpenID Connect as user `hpcadmin` password: `ilovelinux`
+- Login locally as user `hpcadmin` password: `ilovelinux`
 - Logout
-- Login using the OpenID Connect as user `cgray` password: `test123`
+- Login locally as user `cgray` password: `test123`
 - Logout
-- Login locally (not OpenID) as `admin:admin`
+- Login locally as `admin:admin`
 - Go to Admin interface, Users
 - Click on the hpcadmin user
 - Make this user a 'superuser' by checking the boxes next to "Staff Status" and "Superuser Status" - SAVE